 - The effectiveness of Acceptance and Commitment Therapy (ACT)

 - Mechanisms of change in ACT

 Dev is a recent PhD graduate working as a full time researcher at the Canindiagua VA who continues to collaborate with the lab on the following topics

 - How relationships function differently in different neighborhoods

 - The benefits of PAIR and other brief interventions for couples

 To find out more about Dev, visit his website: http://dcrasta.weebly.com/

 Amanda is a recent PhD graduate from the lab.
 She has a thriving clinical practice in the Rochester area.
 Amanda is still collaborating with the lab on research articles related to sex and sexuality in romantic relationships.

-Currently, we are working on a paper examining the dyadic longitudinal effects of solo and joint pornography use in relationships.
+We just recently published a paper examining the dyadic longitudinal effects of solo and joint pornography use in relationships.

 Jaci is a recent PhD graduate who has just taken a full-time position at a VA in Iowa.
 She continues to collaborate with the lab on papers examining: